 Carrie Croton has kindly volunteered to be our new trail coordinator.
 Pls email Carrie your trail clearing hours.
 Also, let her know if you need help clearing any trails, and she will get a team together.
 Carrie’s email is firstname.lastname@example.org

 Portions of Cole Rd Greenway East (Tower field) have been leased out to the Profeta Farm for organic hay production.
 Expect to see tilling, ploughing and seeding of the soil.
-There is room for 1 trailer to back in and park under the tower.
 As an alternative, trailers can park at the RTA Trailhead at the southern end of Cole Road.
 Pull in through the trailhead and park in the first field on your left.
 The gate is open.

 Unless noted, meetings are held upstairs in the large barn at Al and Karen's Crazy Horse Farm, 7 Lazy Brook Rd, Flemington, NJ 08822.